rdmsr/cppdoc/USAGE.md

 ```c++
 int a = 1;
 ASSERT(a == 1);
 ```

-The code above will compile and run successfuly, but the following code will fail to run:
+The code above will compile and run successfully, but the following code will fail to run:

 ```c++
 int a = 2;